Eniquer/Scale-Dev-Tool/README.md

 - On Windows, you may need to restart your terminal or add R to your PATH manually.
 - On Linux/macOS, `Rscript` should be available after install.

+## Create .env pseudo secure encryption of api key on your frontend
+- ENCRYPTION_SECRET = YOUR SECRET KEY

 ## Running the App